Skip to main content

 Acquired gene mutations

 Some gene mutations happen during a person’s lifetime and are not passed on.
 They affect only cells that come from the original mutated cell.
-These DNA changes are called acquired mutations.
+These changes are called acquired mutations.
+In most people with kidney cancer, the gene mutations that lead to cancer are acquired rather than having been inherited.

-In most cases of kidney cancer, the DNA mutations that lead to cancer are acquired during a person’s life rather than having been inherited.
-Certain risk factors, such as exposure to cancer-causing chemicals (like those found in tobacco smoke), probably play a role in causing these acquired mutations, but so far it’s not known what causes most of them.
-Progress has been made in understanding how tobacco increases the risk for developing kidney cancer.
-Your lungs absorb many of the cancer-causing chemicals in tobacco smoke into the bloodstream.
-Because your kidneys filter this blood, many of these chemicals become concentrated in the kidneys.
+Certain risk factors, such as exposure to cancer-causing chemicals, might play a role in causing some of these acquired mutations.
+For example, when people smoke, the lungs absorb many of the cancer-causing chemicals in tobacco smoke into the bloodstream.
+Because the kidneys filter this blood, many of these chemicals become concentrated in the kidneys.
 Several of these chemicals are known to damage kidney cells in ways that can cause the cells to become cancer.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 Clague J, Lin J, Cassidy A, et al. Family history and risk of renal cell carcinoma: Results from a case-control study and systematic meta-analysis.
 Cancer Epidemiol Biomarkers Prev.
 2009;18:801-807.